What is a Third-Party Vendor and Why is Third-Party Security Important?

-While vendors are considered “third parties,” some industries differentiate a “third-party vendor” specifically as a vendor under written contract.
-However, not all vendors work under a contract.
+While vendors are considered “third parties,” some industries differentiate a “third-party vendor” specifically as a vendor under written contract, but not all vendors work under a contract.
 For clarity’s sake, the term “third-party vendor” in this article refers to any individual or company that provides services to another company with or without a contract.

-Third-party vendors in the tech world include cloud hosts, cloud-based software solutions, business partners, suppliers and agencies.
-Any person or business that accesses and processes company data is also considered a third-party vendor.
-This can include tax professionals, accountants and email list services.
+Third-party vendors in the digital world include cloud hosting providers, cloud-based/SaaS software solutions, business partners, suppliers and agencies.
+Any person or business that accesses and processes a company’s data is also considered a third-party vendor.
+This can include tax professionals, accountants, consultants, and email list services, among others.

 What are some examples of third-party vendor goods and services?